coredns/rfc/GSoC_Proposal.md

 - __Collecting Data from a Production Server__: We collect data metrics from a production server, and use that to train the Keras Model.

 The data would be split as follows.
 70% would be used for training, 15% for validation and 15% for testing.

-### Machine Learning Approaches
+### Machine Learning Models

+There are three machine learning models that would be tried for this project.
+Depending on the results produced by the models as well as the evaluation metrics (as described in the next section), a single model will be shortlisted and submitted as a GSoC deliverable.

 ---

 ### Convolutional Autoencoder based Anomaly Detection

-In this approach we'd be assuming that the data metrics we collect from both, the simulation as well as the production server are devoid of anomalies.
+In this approach, we'd be assuming that the data metrics we collect from both, the simulation, as well as the production server, are devoid of anomalies.

-A Convolutional Autoencoder is a mahcine learning model that is useful for compressing the information contained in the input data to a lower dimenaional latent vector (of much lower dimensions.)
-Such a structure is usefull, as it helps discard the unecessary information present in the input data.
+A Convolutional Autoencoder is a machine learning model that is useful for compressing the information contained in the input data to a lower-dimensional latent vector.
+Such a structure is useful, as it helps discard the unnecessary information present in the input data.
 Moreover, it is easier to derive inferences regarding the input data while working with learned representations of lower dimensions as it captures only the information that is relevant for reconstructing the data.

 <p float="left" align = "center">
   <img src="https://miro.medium.com/max/1700/1*I5MVGIrROrAnD3U_2Jm1Ng.png" width="600"/>
 </p>

-The encoder is tasked with compressing the information into a low dimenaion.
-The decoder makes sure that the latent vector correctly captures the information regarding the inpit data.
+The encoder is tasked with compressing the information into a lower dimension.
+The decoder makes sure that the latent vector correctly captures the information regarding the input data.

-The loss function for the entire model is the mean squared error between the inout and the output.
-The los function is as follows:
+The loss function for the entire model is the mean squared error between the input and the output.
+The loss function is as follows:

 <p align = "center" ><a href="https://www.codecogs.com/eqnedit.php?latex=Loss_{AE}&space;=&space;\frac{1}{m}\sum_{i&space;=1}^{m}(F(X_i)&space;-&space;X_i)^2" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Loss_{AE}&space;=&space;\frac{1}{m}\sum_{i&space;=1}^{m}(F(X_i)&space;-&space;X_i)^2" title="Loss_{AE} = \frac{1}{m}\sum_{i =1}^{m}(F(X_i) - X_i)^2" /></a></p>

-Where, _F(X<sub>i</sub>)_ represnts the output of the Autoencoder, when the input data is _X<sub>i</sub>_.
+Where, _F(X<sub>i</sub>)_  represents the output of the Autoencoder when the input data is _X<sub>i</sub>_.

 Since the data metrics are time dependant, a small modification would have to be done, to the input 'image' of the Convolutional Autoencoder.
-In our case the time dependant metrics would be stacked up as a FIFO stack and used as the input to the Autoencoder.
-The input to the FIFO stack are the latest data mertrics.
-The size of the FIFO stack is a hyperparamter and can be changed depending on the results obtained during training.
+In our case, the time-dependent metrics would be stacked up as a FIFO stack and used as the input to the Autoencoder.
+The input to the FIFO stack is the latest data metric.
+The size of the FIFO stack is a hyperparameter and can be changed depending on the results obtained during training.

 __Inferences from the Model__

 Once the Autoencoder has been trained, the model will be tested on anomalous data metrics (these can be filtered out based on the 'rules' described in Prometheus).
-An _L<sub>2</sub>_ norm will be calcualted between the mean of the latent representation of the anomaly free data metrics and the anomalous data metrics.
-The lowest _L<sub>2</sub>_ norm will be considered a threshold, and any latent vector whose distance from the mean that is greater than the threshold is cnosidered to be dereived from anomalous data.
+An _L<sub>2</sub>_ norm will be calculated between the mean of the latent representation of the anomaly free data metrics and the anomalous data metrics.
+The lowest _L<sub>2</sub>_ norm will be considered a threshold, and any latent vector whose distance from the mean that is greater than the threshold is considered to be derived from anomalous data.

 __Advantages__

 Such a method can be used to find patterns between different anomaly types.
-This can be done by using a K-Means Clustering Algorithm or SVM's
+This can be done by using a K-Means Clustering Algorithm or SVM's.

 __Disadvantage__

-The optimization function doesent reflecrt the fact that anomalous and non anomalous data has to be seperated out.
+The optimization function doesn't reflect the fact that anomalous and non - anomalous data has to be separated.
+Hence, it may so happen that the machine learning model does not give the appropriate results, as the objective function is different from what we want to achieve.

 __References__